-To pay online or to find out about the different payment methods available, visit lse.ac.uk/feepayments

-Once you are enrolled you can access your financial details at any time to review your tuition and accommodation fees, invoices, payments and instalment arrangements by accessing the Student Finance Hub.
-Please visit our webpage to get full details lse.ac.uk/ficc

-Unfortunately, it is not possible for you to pay in person.
+To pay online or to find out about the different payment methods available, visit info. lse.ac.uk/payments Once you are enrolled you can access your financial details at any time to review your tuition and accommodation fees, invoices, payments and instalment arrangements by accessing the Student Finance Hub.
+Please visit our webpage to get full details lse.ac.uk/ficc Unfortunately, it is not possible for you to pay in person.

 The Fees, Income and Credit Control Office also run support services for students who wish to discuss fees, loans and payment related enquiries.
-For further information, please visit Ise.ac.uk/ficc

-For full details regarding tuition fees, charging policy, payment and instalment options, visit lse.ac.uk/feespolicy
+For further information, please visit lse.ac.uk/ficc For full details regarding tuition fees, charging policy, payment and instalment options, visit info.lse.ac.uk/policies

+Financial Support Office The Financial Support Office is responsible for administering a variety of scholarships, bursaries and funds for enrolled students.
+Please contact us if you have any questions about your LSE funding or have any funding related queries.
+If you anticipate or experience financial difficulties, contact us as soon as possible to talk about your options.

+Phone, email or join a one-to-one Zoom Drop-in Session: Ise.ac.uk/financialdropin Contact details:

 Financial Support Office

-The Financial Support Office is responsible for administering a variety of scholarships, bursaries and funds for registered students.
-Please contact us if you have any questions about your LSE funding or have any funding related queries.

-If you experience financial difficulties, contact us as soon as possible to talk about your options.
++44 (0)20 7955 6609

-Phone, email or join a one-to-one Zoom Drop-in Session: Ise.ac.uk/financialdropin financial-support@lse.ac.uk | lse.ac.uk/financialsupport
+financial-support@lse.ac.uk | lse.ac.uk/financialsupport